Is Your Company Ready for Remote Work?

 Promote Personal Contact Between Teams

 Video conferencing and online messaging are great, but they can never replace personal contact.
 The rarer it is for colleagues to be working together in the same office, the more important face-to-face meetings are.
-Organize regular team-building activities for your specialist departments.
+Organise regular team-building activities for your specialist departments.

 The Greatest Challenges for Employees